foundriesio/docs/source/reference-manual/docker/caching.rst

 to the private image repository used for the final container image.
 All subsequent builds will pull this build cache and import it for use in the current build.
 This provides very efficient incremental container builds for our factory users.
+Exporting and importing these build cache layers uses the built-in features of `Docker Buildx. <https://docs.docker.com/buildx/working-with-buildx/>`_

 While cache is very helpful, there are a few things to note: